 I tried to focus on what the doctor was saying.
 “We can’t do the replacement tonight, we can’t get the parts until Monday.
 So we’ll get you cleaned out and stabilized, and you’ll be all prepped for Monday.”

 No pain in the morning, though I could feel the bones playing inside my thigh like giant drumsticks.
-A nurse gently checked my vitals and told me the second surgery would take place in a couple of hours instead of Monday.
+A nurse gently checked my vitals and told me the second surgery would take place in a couple of hours instead of on Monday.

 Two hours to say goodbye to a hunk of plastic and titanium that had literally changed my life, given me back my mobility.
 We were promised 15-20 (or more) years together, I’d let him down after only 14 months.
 I felt almost unbearably sad and ashamed.